hazelcast/management-center-docker/README.md

 `docker ps` and `docker inspect <container-id>` can be used to find `host-ip`.
 Once you find out `host-ip`, you can browse Hazelcast Management Center using the URL: `http://host-ip:8080/hazelcast-mancenter`.

+### Management Center Default Context Path

+Before version 3.10, default context path was `/mancenter`, so you would access Hazelcast Management Center by using `http://localhost:8080/mancenter`.
+Starting with version 3.10, it is changed to `/hazelcast-mancenter`, so you can access it by using `http://localhost:8080/hazelcast-mancenter`.

 ## Mounting Management Center Home Directory

 Management Center uses the file system to store persistent data.
 However, that is by default inside the docker container and destroyed in case of container restarts.
 If you want to store Management Center data externally, you need to create a mount to a folder named `/data`.
 See the following for how to create a mount point. `PATH_TO_PERSISTENT_FOLDER` must be replaced by your persistent folder.